GRAYgoose124/mushishi/README.md

 # About Mushishi ``v0.1.5``
-Mushishi is a plugin-based bot focused on mimicking "human intelligence" with features such as Factoids, Markov chains, and basic NLP.
+Mushishi is a plugin-based bot with features such as Factoids, Markov chains, and basic NLP.

 ### Requirements and Licensing
-Mushishi was written with Python 3.6.1 and is licensed using the [GNU aGPLv3](https://www.gnu.org/licenses/why-affero-gpl.html).
+Mushishi uses Python 3.
+It is licensed under
+[GNU aGPLv3](https://www.gnu.org/licenses/why-affero-gpl.html).
 It uses the [discord.py](https://github.com/Rapptz/discord.py/tree/rewrite) API which is licensed under the [MIT license](https://mit-license.org/).
 If available, it will utilize [uvloop](https://github.com/MagicStack/uvloop) for a speed boost to Python 3's `asyncio`.
+(Windows only)

 ## Current features:
-Nothing important!
-Still being fleshed out.
-* plugins
+* core plugins
     * basic admin functions
     * basic utils functions
     * basic reaction features
+* feature plugins
+    * factoid
+    * calc (plot needs resource host configured)
+    * jukebox

 Check the TODO for a glance at future plans.